Oracle Database Software is a relational database management system (RDBMS) developed by Oracle Corporation.

 - Oracle Database 10g Release 1 (Version 10.1.0.2, released in 2003): This version introduced automated database management, automatic database diagnostic monitor, grid infrastructure, Oracle ASM, and flashback database.

-- Oracle Database 10g Release 2 (Version 10.2.0.1, released in July 2005): This version introduced real application testing, database vault, online indexing, advanced compression, data guard fast-start failover, and transparent data encryption.
+- Oracle Database 10g Release 2 (Version 10.2.0.1, released in July 2005): This version introduced accurate application testing, database vault, online indexing, advanced compression, data guard fast-start failover, and transparent data encryption.

 - Oracle Database 11g Release 1 (11.1.0.6): Released in September 2007, it introduced Active Data Guard, Secure Files, and Exadata.